Beacon Press

-Beacon Press is an American left-wing non-profit book publisher.
-Founded in 1854 by the American Unitarian Association, it is currently a department of the Unitarian Universalist Association.
-It is known for publishing authors such as James Baldwin, Mary Oliver, Martin Luther King Jr., and Viktor Frankl, as well as The Pentagon Papers.
+Beacon Press was founded in 1854 by the American Unitarian Association, it is currently a department of the Unitarian Universalist Association.
+It is a Boston based mission driven non-profit book publisher known for publishing authors such as James Baldwin, Mary Oliver, Martin Luther King Jr., and Viktor Frankl, as well as The Pentagon Papers.

 History

-The history of Beacon Press actually begins in 1825, the year the American Unitarian Association (AUA) was formed.
-This liberal religious movement had the enlightened notion to publish and distribute books and tracts that would spread the word of their beliefs not only about theology but also about society and justice.
+The history of Beacon Press began in 1825, the year the American Unitarian Association (AUA) was formed.
+This liberal religious movement had the enlightened notion to publish and distribute books and tracts that would spread the word of their beliefs not only about theology, but also about society and justice.

 The early years: 1854–1900

 In the Press of the American Unitarian Association (as Beacon was called then) purchased and published works that were largely religious in nature and "conservative Unitarian" in viewpoint (far more progressive, nonetheless, than many other denominations).
 The authors were often Unitarian ministers—dead or alive, American or British, mostly Caucasian, and far more male than female.
 Many of the books were collections of sermons, lectures, and letters, balanced by volumes of devotion, hymns, and morally uplifting tales.